 According to CSRC's Articles of Incorporation, the number of directors ranges from 7 to 11, with a term of 3 years.
 Chairman Jason Koo also serves as the Group CEO.
 CSRC Group comprises 25 companies, including 24 subsidiaries.
 As a holding company, unlike typical listed companies, each subsidiary has its own characteristics in terms of operating projects.
 The Chairman reports to the Board of Directors and is responsible for business management, major decisions, and promoting corporate sustainability.
 The Group CEO manages all affairs of the related companies, executes board resolutions, and supervises the managers of the Company and its affiliates, differing from the role of the President of the Company and therefore avoiding any conflict of interest.

-The 18th Board of Directors of the Company emphasizes diversity, comprising elites from industry and academia.
-Their industrial experience covers finance, business, finance, investment and mergers and acquisitions, risk management, operations management and other capabilities.
+The 19th Board of Directors of the Company emphasizes diversity, comprising elites from industry and academia.
+Their industrial experience covers finance, business, investment and mergers and acquisitions, risk management, operations management and other capabilities.
 They possess expertise in management, international markets, risk management, accounting and financial analysis, law, and ESG and other professional capabilities.
-Distinguished directors include Jason Koo, Lin Nan-Chou, Chang Chi-Wen, Chang Liang, and Ting Yuan-Wei, who have extensive industrial knowledge; directors Yeh KuoHung and Chia Tze-Nan, who have financial accounting experience; and director Hsiao Yu-Chieh, who has legal experience.
+Distinguished directors include Jason Koo, Lin Nan-Chou, Chang Chi-Wen, Chang Liang, and Ting Yuan-Wei, who have extensive industrial knowledge; directors Yeh Kuo-Hung and Chia Tze-Nan, who have financial accounting experience; director Liu Feng-Ping, who has extensive management and ESG capabilities and director Hsiao Yu-Chieh, who has legal experience.
 The Company continues to arrange various advanced training courses for board members to enhance their decision-making quality and supervisory capabilities, and thus strengthen the functions of the Board of Directors.
-Furthermore, CSRC is committed to promoting diversity and inclusion within it Board of Directors, firmly believing that female directors can bring unique perspectives and expertise to the board, thereb enhancing the comprehensiveness and innovativeness of decision-making.
-On March 19, 2024, the Board of Director underwent a comprehensive re-election, increasing the number of directors from 8 to 9, including the nomination of on female director, who was elected at the 2024 General Meeting of Shareholders on May 28, 2024.
+Furthermore, CSRC is committed to promoting diversity and inclusion within its Board of Directors, firmly believing that female directors can bring unique perspectives and expertise to the board, thereby enhancing the comprehensiveness and innovativeness of decision-making.
+At the shareholders' meeting on May 28, 2024, a complete re-election of the board of directors was conducted.
+The number of directors increased from 8 to 9, with the addition of one female director.

 Board operation